stevedonovan/Lake/doc/index.md

 ## Lake as a Lua Library

 I have a feeling that there is a small, compact dependencies library buried inside `lake.lua` in the same way that there is a thin athletic person inside every fat couch potato.
-To do its job without external dependencies, `lake` defines a lot of useful functionality which can be used for other purposes.
+To do its job without external dependencies, Lake defines a lot of useful functionality which can be used for other purposes.
 Also, these facilities are very useful within more elaborate lakefiles.

 ### `utils`